rust-lang/rust/src/doc/trpl/README.md

 annotating types.

 Rust prefers stack allocation to heap allocation: `x` is placed directly on the stack.
 However, the `Vec<T>` type allocates space for the elements of the vector on the heap.
-If you’re not familiar with this distinction, you can ignore it for now, or check out [‘The Stack and the Heap’][heap].
-As a systems programming language, Rust gives you the ability to control how your memory is allocated, but when we’re getting started, it’s less of a big deal.
+If we’re not familiar with this distinction, we can ignore it for now, or check out [‘The Stack and the Heap’][heap].
+As a systems programming language, Rust gives us the ability to control how our memory is allocated, but when we’re getting started, it’s less of a big deal.

 [var]: variable-bindings.html
 [macro]: macros.html